TommyM0ntana/Freelance-Blog/README.md

 ## Getting Started

-> **If you want to checkout the working of the code in your local machine, first off, you need to clone this repo and install the required dependecies in your sysytem.
-The instructions to do this are listed below.**
+> **If you want to checkout the working of the code in your local machine, first off, you need to clone this repo and install the required dependencies in your system.
+The instructions to do this are listed below:**
 >> To get a local copy up and running follow these simple example steps.
----
+***

 ### Prerequisites